tlevine/ypotf/docs/interacting.rst

 Archive requests, help requests, and erroneous messages do not require confirmation, so those requests are handled in one email response;
 they don't require the aforementioned confirmation procedure.

+Logs
+^^^^^
+ypotf retains all messages that it ever creates.
+This includes

+* All messages that ever arrive in the inbox
+* All versions of all messages that it creates in the inbox
+* All messages that it ever sends, one copy per recipient
+* One message for each batch of mail sent

+When it is finished processing an incoming message, ypotf flags that message as "Seen" and "Answered".
+When it is finished processing a message that it created (a queued subscription or queued message), it marks that message as "Answered".
+That is, ypotf uses "Answered" in all places where "Deleted" would be a reasonable choice.

+For large mailing lists, it may be helpful to add a flag for at least batch deletes from the inbox directory; it would be safe to delete all messages all "Answered" messages, as those are already ignored anyway.

+to delete these messages is with the "Delete" flag;

+and the storage of  only their

+ypotf refrains from conceptually deleting things

+Invalidation of temporary files